 - Professional development is one of the strongest features of the program.
 Each fellow’s professional plan may include professional visits, conferences and a professional affiliation.
 The professional affiliation provides first-hand exposure to an American work environment on a full-time basis for a minimum period of 6 weeks.
 Early in the academic year, each Fellow develops, with assistance from the local campus coordinator and faculty advisors, a detailed plan of practical professional activities geared to the Fellow’s Humphrey program objectives.

 Following a technical review, successful candidates will be invited for an interview at the Embassy in September.
-The Fulbright Scholarship Board in Washington, DC will announce the selection results for the 2020 – 2021 program in January or February 2020.
+The Fulbright Scholarship Board in Washington, DC will announce the selection results for the 2024 – 2025 program in February 2024.

 For further information regarding this program or if you have questions about your eligibility or the application process, please contact Ingrida Bodniece at the U.S. Embassy’s Public Affairs Section at 6710 7209 or mail to: Bodniecei@state.gov